-The 12 week program is currently being taught by Rabbi Matt Cohen and Naomi Chase.
+The 10 week program is taught by Rabbi Elizabeth Bahar, our Senior Rabbi.
 Jews and non-Jews are welcome to attend.
-Those who are following a path toward conversion with Rabbi Cohen are strongly encouraged to enroll in the class.
+Those who are following a path toward conversion with Rabbi Bahar are strongly encouraged to enroll in the class.
 Tuition is $180 for Temple members and $360 for non-members.
 Payment plans are available.
-Class will be held on Thursday evenings beginning at 6:30 pm and concluding at 8 pm (with a brown bag dinner at 6:00 pm).
-The first class is scheduled for January 25.
-Call the Temple office (904/733-7078) to register or for more information.
+The next class will begin in March.
+Call the Temple office (904/733-7078) and speak with Kelley Madden, Executive Administrative Coordinator.

-The Wisdom Years discussion group meets every Tuesday at 10:30 a.m. to talk about contemporary issues viewed through a Jewish lens.
+Wisdom meets every Tuesday at 10:30 a.m.
+This group focuses its discussion on contemporary issues viewed through a Jewish lens.
 Share some wisdom, gain some wisdom….everyone is welcome.

-Join the clergy to explore and discuss the Torah portion of the week and readings relevant to the Jewish holidays.
+Join the clergy to explore and discuss the weekly Torah portion and the haftarah.
 Torah Study meets each Saturday morning from 9:00 am – 10:00 am.
 A light breakfast is served starting at 8:45 am.
 Saturday morning Shabbat services begin at 10:30 am.
 No prior knowledge is expected.